 - Store out of season clothing elsewhere in your home.

 - Hand-me-downs for younger siblings should be limited.
 But..but..but…I can already hear your arguments.
 My reply: there is precious little storage space: NO GARAGE, NO ATTIC, NO BASEMENT.
 Most people have a machsan (storage room), but you can only store but so much.
 Everyone has their unique combination of ages and genders, but what I can say with working with many clients, siblings don’t always like the clothing from the sibling that proceeded them.
 Additionally, the season and size factors can complicate matters.
 I will write a post on hand-me-downs another time.
 In the meantime, be ruthless on how much you save.

 - Straighten up frequently.
 It is not uncommon for a young child to select one outfit for the day, yet every item of clothing they own is on the floor.
 A quick tidy up once a day keeps things looking neat.

 - Use matching hangers for a coordinated look.
 Too many types of hangers look messy.

 - Consider a capsule wardrobe.
 I know that sounds like you should be flying to the moon.
 A capsule wardrobe consists of staple pieces in coordinating colors where you can mix and match practically everything.
-I have a capsule wardrobe and it makes getting dressed simple because basically every top matches a bottom.
+I have a capsule wardrobe and it makes getting dressed easy because basically every top matches a bottom.

 Another suggestion is to purchase a bed with storage underneath.
-Whether the kind where the mattress raises up revealing storage or a drawer that pulls out these these are excellent options.
+Whether the kind where the mattress raises up revealing storage or a drawer that pulls out these are excellent options.

 –Karen, The Klutter Koach.
 February 12, 2017